makki547/basilisk/README.md

 ## How to Install

 1. Clone the repository: `git clone https://github.com/makki547/basilisk.git`
-2. Install the package: `cd basilisk; pip install .`
+2. Install the package via pip: `cd basilisk; pip install .`

-Clone this repository by `git clone https://github.com/makki547/basilisk.git` and run `pip install .` in the cloned repository directory.

 ## Changes from the Original Codes

 The original codebase was written in Python 2.x.
 It has been ported to Python 3 using the `2to3` tool, with additional manual adjustments made to resolve compatibility issues.

+## Citation

+Please cite the following paper if you publish papers using the BASILISK:

+>Harder, T., Boomsma, W., Paluszewski, M. et al. Beyond rotamers: a generative, probabilistic model of side chains in proteins.
+BMC Bioinformatics 11, 306 (2010). [https://doi.org/10.1186/1471-2105-11-306](https://doi.org/10.1186/1471-2105-11-306)